BA (Honours) Public Relations

 This course is recognised by the Chartered Institute of Public Relations (CIPR).

-When you enrol on a course recognised by the CIPR you are eligible for free CIPR Student Membership.
+When you enrol on a course recognised by the CIPR you are eligible for CIPR Student Membership.
 This gives you access to many industry and personal development opportunities and to the members area of the CIPR website, where they have a dedicated student area which offers help and advice on getting into the PR industry and free online training.

 This recognition also allows graduates to become full members of the CIPR without further examination.